Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

 calls Merriam-Webster's Collegiate® Dictionary with Audio API and then passes the response to
 the `compound_checker` function.
 This function performs a similar check of CMoS standards.
 If
 none are directly applicable to the compound, the function checks whether the compound is in
-the dictionary as an open, closed, or hyphenated compound (via calls to the `parse_response`
+the dictionary as an open, closed, or hyphenated compound (via calls to the `sort_entries`
 function).

 If there is a directly applicable CMoS standard or the compound is in the dictionary, the app